For this tutorial we do not offer a free download of the pattern.

 6. SEW THE BODY OF THE BAG

-Glue piece P1 with double-sided tape across one of the widths of the second piece P1 that does not have double-sided tape.
-Glue the wrong side to the right side, 1 cm apart.
+Attach piece P1 with double-sided tape to one of the widths of the second piece P1 that does not have double-sided tape.
+Glue wrong side to right side, for 1 cm.

 ![]() |